inaridiy/webforai/README.md

 - Ultra-precise Markdown segmentation based on AST
 - Ultra-precise HTML retrieval functions using headless browsers
 - The core functionality is edge-native (runs on Cloudflare Workers!!!)
+- Command-line interface for easy use without coding

 ## Demo